Algernon Blackwood's Cosmic Estrangement

 Disillusioned by life’s hardships after yet another failed enterprise reviving a seedy hotel in downtown Toronto, Blackwood admitted defeat.
 He had “no appetite for business”.
 At the invitation of a friend he escaped the city and headed north, with only a few books of Eastern philosophy and a Steiner fiddle under his arm, into the backwoods of Ontario…

 In 1892, Blackwood made camp on what is now North Bohemia Island in Lake Rosseau.
-Here he began to collect some of the observations and vocabulary that would come to shape his dark romantic and masterfully moody nature writing.
-He described the time as a “fairyland existence” that countered the “furious turmoil of the noisy city.”
-He found solace in “lonely campfires, the moonrise and stars over the water, and the quiet of pine forests.”2 With no mention of the nefarious Ontario blackfly, it seems he was thoroughly enchanted.
+Here he began to collect the observations that would come to shape his masterfully moody nature writing.
+He described the time as a “fairyland existence” that countered the “furious turmoil of the noisy city” He found solace in “lonely campfires, the moonrise and stars over the water, and the quiet of pine forests.”2 With no mention of the nefarious blackfly, it seems he was thoroughly enchanted.

 “Nature introduced a vaster scale of perspective against which a truer proportion appeared.
 There lay in the experience some cosmic touch of glory that, by contrast, left all else commonplace and unimportant.
 The great gods of wind and fire and earth and water swept by on flaming stars, and the ordinary life of the little planet seemed very small, man with his tiny passions and few years of struggle and vain longings, almost futile.
 One’s own troubles, seen in this new perspective, disappeared.”2

-In that cosmic touch of glory, Blackwood discovered a “valuable expansion of consciousness”, an uncentering of human perspective that unsettled familiar coordinates and opened onto the sublime.
-In Blackwood’s tales, characters often question whether events occur in the external world or within their minds.
+In that sublime touch of cosmic glory, Blackwood discovered a “valuable expansion of conscious- ness”, a dethroning of the human as the center of meaning.
+In his tales, characters often question whether events occur in the external world or within the mind.
 They fear dwelling too long on strange thoughts, lest those thoughts materialize.
 Well-versed in the immaterialism of George Berkeley and radical empiricism of William James, Blackwood presents a reality in which thought and perception do not just mediate experience, but constitute it.
-When the porous boundary between mind and matter is breached, natural forces may manifest as intelligent presences.
+When the familiar coordinates of mind and matter come adrift, the wild may manifest as a sentient presence.

 “The early feeling that everything was alive, a dim sense that some kind of consciousness struggled through every form, even that a sort of inarticulate communication with this other life was possible, could I but discover the way.”2